 85 Smith Street, Brooklyn, NY

-TRESTLE ARTIST RESIDENCY | JANUARY - DECEMBER 2018
+TRESTLE ARTIST RESIDENCY | 2018 Recipient

 The Trestle Artist Residency is a professional development program that aims to provide space, community, and opportunities for emerging artists.
 The residency will conclude with an exhibition curated by Carmen Hermo, Assistant Curator of the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.